Phenomenology Beyond Eurocentrism: Hountondji and the Promise of the Universal (under advance contract with IUP)

 Abstract.
 Husserl has often stood accused Eurocentrism given his disquieting coupling of philosophy as universal science with Europe.
 And yet, however much this accusation has clouded the appeal of transcendental phenomenology, the nature of this charge remains obscure: whether Husserl’s chauvinism is merely a personal opinion punctuating his writing or is instead closely connected to the methods of phenomenology has been left unexplored.
 This paper offers itself as a corrective: approaching Husserl’s work from the perspective of Paulin Hountondji’s uptake of it, I look to get a clearer picture of how precisely Eurocentrism afflicts transcendental phenomenology.
 The overarching aim of doing so is to chart the possibilities for the development of a non-Eurocentric, decolonial phenomenological thinking which exploits the enduring appeal of Husserl’s commitment to presuppositionlessness.
 The first part of the paper considers the relationship between the phenomenological reduction and eidetic variation, showing that, by Husserl’s own lights, phenomenological science seeks to expel all forms of prejudice.
 Part two, however, shows that the entrance of Eurocentrism into phenomenology is not simply accidental, in two distinct senses.
 The first, which takes off from Merleau-Ponty’s (implicit) critique of Husserl, argues that Husserl in his late work is insufficiently attentive to the empirical dimension: Eurocentrism thus stems from the overly transcendental emphases of this project and its inability to engage with concrete human diversity.
 The second draws on Derrida’s (explicit) critique of Husserl, arguing that it is precisely the admission of concrete historico-cultural facts into phenomenology that compromises the universal by identifying it with the particularities of Europe.
 I thus show that Eurocentrism does indeed insinuate itself in Husserl’s methods – not, however, in a manner that renders transcendental phenomenology irredeemable.
 Given the opposition between these two insightful criticisms, however, I argue that the challenge for a decolonial vision of phenomenology is formidable.

 3. “Philosophical Universality in Crisis: Hountondji’s Interruption of Phenomenology”, in African Phenomenology: Contributions and Challenges, ed.
-Abraham Olivier, M. John Lamola and Justin Sands (Albany: SUNY Press, forthcoming 2023).
+Abraham Olivier, M. John Lamola and Justin Sands (Albany: SUNY Press, 2023).

 Abstract.
 I explore and defend a decolonial vision of universality that involves a turn to the geographical and disciplinary margins of philosophical thinking.
 I do so by delineating and setting into action a novel interpretive methodology whereby Edmund Husserl’s thought, and its characteristic commitment to universalistic thinking, is reconceived and transformed by the critical lens provided in Paulin Hountondji’s work.
 Decolonial criticism is by and large dominated by a “disenchantment” with the universalist aspirations of European philosophy, regarding these as part and parcel of the historical elision of colonized forms of thought.
 There are, however, a number of decolonial thinkers who question this anti-universalist turn: far from heralding the demise of philosophical universals, the argument goes, the unsettling of European epistemic privilege opens up for the very first time the possibility of a discourse that is truly universalist.
 The following paper contributes to the decolonial reclamation of the universal by taking up the question of universality as it unfolds in the African phenomenological tradition.
 This paper proceeds in three sections.
 The first examines Hountondji’s now famous critique of “ethnophilosophy”, homing in on the ethnophilosophical presumption that Europe is uniquely capable of generating universal insights while African thought remains confined to the particularity of “worldviews”.
 Section two moves on to tackle the question of whether Hountondji’s critique of ethnophilosophy applies to Husserlian phenomenology.
 The methodology deployed in this paper enables me to answer in the affirmative, arguing that Husserl reiterates the pernicious bias that Europe has a privileged connection to the universal.
 The third section, finally, examines the potentialities of Hountondji’s work for the articulation of a phenomenological “universalism” that (i) severs its ties with a single, exclusive territory and (ii) answers to the decolonial interest in futurity in the sense of thinking a universalism that is emphatically new.
 Staging a dialogue between Hountondji and Nadia Yala Kisukidi around this topic, I conclude by thinking through a radical vision of universalism that requires us to rethink the very method and scope of phenomenology itself.

-4. “‘The Giving Birth of a World’: Fanon, Husserl and the Imagination”, Southern Journal of Philosophy (available online prior to print publication)
+4. “‘The Giving Birth of a World’: Fanon, Husserl and the Imagination”, Southern Journal of Philosophy 62/1 (2024), pp. 24-44

 Abstract.
 This paper examines the role of the imagination in Fanon’s and Husserl’s work in order to rethink Fanon’s relationship with Husserlian phenomenology.
 I begin with an investigation of the oft-overlooked ways in which the imagination appears in Wretched of the Earth.
 Here, I argue that Fanon puts a great deal of stock in the imagination, ultimately calling upon this faculty in order to presage the novel ways of being, thinking and acting which are a recurrent signature of his vision of decolonization.
 The latter half of the paper then goes on to offer an account of the decisive methodological significance of the imagination within Husserl’s work.
 Revisiting the methodological infrastructure of phenomenology with Fanonian concerns in mind casts Husserl’s project in a surprising new light, bringing to the fore the revolutionary potential of both the epoché and the method of eidetic variation.
 For at the core of Husserlian methodology lies a resolve to exceed the limits of our present empirical reality – a leitmotiv of Fanon’s own thinking.
 I ultimately show that Fanon’s work can thus be imagined as a reactivation, indeed a revolution, inaugurated at the heart of phenomenology and its most basic methodological commitments.